ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

 copyright:
   years: 2014, 2017
-lastupdated: "2017-06-23"
+lastupdated: "2017-09-26"

 ---
 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-# Access File Storage on Linux
+# Accessing File Storage on Linux

 Before starting, make sure the host accessing the File Storage volume has been authorized through the Customer Portal: